funcool/clojure.jdbc/docs/faq.rst

 JDBC, not a wrapper and lot more things besides.
 There already are a good number of DSLs for working with SQL. clj.jdbc will not reinvent the wheel.

+One example of a good dsl for build sql: <https://github.com/r0man/sqlingvo>

 This is a fork of clojure.java.jdbc?
 ====================================